October 25, 2001

 The main reasons for creating these large holes are increased airflow and reduced part weight with an eye toward retaining much of the structural strength and rigidity in the remaining part of the cross section.

-Surface complexity of a part can serve several purposes, as shown in Figures 1and 5.
+Surface complexity of a part can serve several purposes, as shown in Figure 1 and Figure 5.

 Figure 1 shows the front of the side subassemblies.
 The mating pieces require relatively sharp corners to facilitate tube-to-tube welding.
 The measurements are shown as a multiple of the wall thickness T on the outside surface.